Multiscaling in Wasserstein Spaces: Numerical illustrations

 \subsection{Curves of Gaussian measures}

 Computing the optimal transport plan that minimizes~\eqref{eqn:wasserstein_functional} between two measures in $\mathcal{P}_2(\mathbb{R}^d)$ is typically a difficult task.
 However, in certain cases, an explicit solution is available.
 For example, in the one dimensional case $d=1$, the optimal plan becomes a monotone displacement between the distributions of the measures.
 This is true since the cost function in~\eqref{eqn:wasserstein_functional} is a convex function of the Euclidean distance, see~\cite{villani2021topics}.
 Another case in which the optimal transport plan takes a closed-form expression for the quadratic cost is the Gaussian case for any $d\geq1$.
-Here we review the results for the one-dimensional case and use them to illustrate the multiscaling of sequences of Gaussian measures, including the application of denoising and anomaly detection via our method.
+For simplicity, here we review the results for the one-dimensional case and use them to illustrate the multiscaling of sequences of Gaussian measures, including the application of denoising and anomaly detection via our method.
 Moreover, we compute the optimality number of some curves of Gaussian measures.
+All operations required by the multiscale transform can be carried out analytically, rendering the computational cost of these experiments extremely low.
+We note that all of the computations presented in this subsection can be naturally extended to higher-dimensional Gaussian measures as well as mixed Gaussian distributions, see~\cite[Chapter 1.6.3]{panaretos2020invitation} and~\cite{chen2018optimal}.

 Let $\mu_i\sim\mathcal{N}(m_i, \sigma_i)$, $i=0,1$, be two measures with Gaussian distributions on $\mathbb{R}$ with the means $m_i\in\mathbb{R}$ and the variances $\sigma_i>0$, respectively.
 The Wasserstein distance~\eqref{eqn:Wasserstein_distance} between $\mu_0$ and $\mu_1$ takes the form